Jorenar/blog/_posts/2020-08-01-starting-c-why-not.md

 tags: [ advice, C ]
 ---

-> "Is C good for beginners?"
+> "Can I learn C as a beginner?"
 "Is C good as first language?"
 "Is there still future with C?"

 Such questions I've heard already countless of times, be it in direct conversation or on a forum.
 Every time my answer is basically the same: **yes**.